Javeerman/HybridROM_highdimchaoticsystem/README.md

 and
 A. Racca, N. A. K. Doan, and L. Magri.
 Modelling spatiotemporal turbulent dynamics with the convolutional autoencoder echo state network. arXiv preprint arXiv:2211.11379, 2022.

-Finally, the hybrid model code of M. Lesjak.
+The hybrid model code of M. Lesjak.
 Prediction of Chaotic Systems with Physics - Enhanced Machine Learning Models (Master thesis).
 2020. provided the basis for the proposed hybrid model.

+Finally, the recycle validation method was based on A. Racca and L. Magri.
+Robust optimization and validation of echo state networks for learning chaotic dynamics.
+Neural Networks, 142:252–268, 2021